gurlina/w251_project/README.md

 In the original implementation of EnlightenGAN, the inference is performed by running predictions on a batch of images that are copied to a pre-defined folder.
 The inference results are stored on disk, similarly using a pre-configured location.

-To repurpose the EnlightenGAN model for video processing, we modified the DataLoader ([image_folder.py](/data/image_folder.py), [unaligned_dataset.py](/data/unaligned_dataset.py)) so that it can read frames directly from a video file and feed them to the trained model for inference.
+To repurpose the EnlightenGAN model for video processing, we modified the DataLoader ([image_folder.py](/data/image_folder.py), [unaligned_dataset.py](/data/unaligned_dataset.py)) so that it can read frames directly from a video file (.mp4 or .avi) and feed them to the trained model for inference.
 We also changed the [predict.py](predict.py) script that now runs inference on each frame supplied by the DataLoader and displays both the input and ouput frames side-by-side as a video stream.
 The new script also supports saving of the two video streams as an .mp4 file.

 The detailed description of how to build and run the docker container can be found in [README_Jetson.md](README_Jetson.md), while the animation below demonstrates a sample run of the IllumiGAN application on Jetson TX2: